 You will need at least a 6 in Physics if you do separate sciences.
 For Combined Science you will need at least a 6-5.
-You will also need at least 6 in Maths and 4.5 average in English.
+You will also need at least 6 in Maths or 5 in Maths if studying Core Maths and 4.5 average in English.